fatemeh-tb/TodoList-App/README.md

 # TodoApp

-This Is A Todo List App Generated With Angular-Cli.
-Below Is The Link Of Demo App
+This is A Sample Todo-List App Generated With Angular-Cli.
+Below is the Link of Demo App

 [TodoApp Demo](https://fatemeh-tb.github.io/TodoList-App/)